tundish/blathnaid/blathnaid/book/chapters.rst

 “Breastplate was cheap rubbish, all smashed up.
 Couldn’t do anything with it.

-“They found one horseshoe actually inside the fellow, so I’m told.”
+“They found a horseshoe actually inside the fellow, so I’m told.”

-It cheered Jack no end to think that Morten might have gotten away.
+It cheered Jack no end to think that Morten might have made it away.

 “What happened to the horse?”